shalini-saravanan/livetracking/README.md

 <!-- GETTING STARTED -->
 ## How it works ?

 Since the entire project is a working model (Prototype), the package ID's are already linked with the specific driver's accounts.
-All you need to do is login to the website with login credentials (email : example@gmail.com and password : example ) and click track button of your products.
+All you need to do is login to the website with login credentials (email : sample@gmail.com and password : sample ) and click track button of your products.

 You will be directed to the map page, there you can see the live location of your package.